UIUC-iSchool-DataViz/is445_bcubcg_fall2024/week03/lecture02p1.md

 ## Assignment Listings

-Current assignment list on PrairieLearn: https://us.prairielearn.com/pl/course_instance/137563
+Current assignment list on PrairieLearn: https://us.prairielearn.com/pl/course_instance/156868
- * caveat \# 1 - 0% until official "assigned" week (or we are finished testing, see upper-left ? box)
+ * caveat - 0% until official "assigned" week (or we are finished testing, see upper-left ? box)
- * caveat \# 2 - there will be quizzes added
- * caveat \# 3 - may or may not be a Lab 5

-Ongoing, "TODO" list of assignments: https://docs.google.com/spreadsheets/d/1dDfNkHXznHw-Ynz2-ID13I76vtZ-k9LkdVtURR-YeSE/edit?usp=sharing

 notes:
 How to see assignments: